luapower/luapower-all/glue.md

   `t.__call = glue.object`.
   * a separate constructor to be used only for subclassing can be made with the same pattern: `t.subclass = glue.object`.
-  * virtual classes (i.e. nested inner classes whose fields and methods can be overridden by subclasses of the outer class): composite objects which need to instantiate other objects can be made extendable easily by exposing those objects' classes as fields of the container class with `container_class.inner_class = inner_class` and instantiating with `self.inner_class(...)` so that replacing `inner_class` in a sub-class of `container_class` is possible.
+  * virtual classes (aka dependency injection, aka nested inner classes whose fields and methods can be overridden by subclasses of the outer class): composite objects which need to instantiate other objects can be made extensible by exposing those objects' classes as fields of the container class with `container_class.inner_class = inner_class` and instantiating with `self.inner_class(...)` so that replacing `inner_class` in a sub-class of `container_class` is possible.
 Moreso, instantiation with `self:inner_class(...)` (so with a colon) passes the container object to `inner_class`'s constructor automatically which allows referencing the container object from the inner object.

-There are also some limitations:

-  * when overriding, the super class must be referenced explicitly:
+  * overriding syntax sugar so that the super class need not be referenced explicitly when overriding can be incorporated into the base class with `base.override = glue.override`.
-    * `<super_class>.<method>(self, ...)`.

 ### `glue.before(class, method_name, f)`